-Heathland is quite diverse in character, varying somewhat across the country but, as indicated in the above quotation, it generally includes the class of plants known as heaths (commonly ling or heathers) as well as fine grasses, broom, gorse and bracken (Rackham, 2003: 119-20), together with numerous smaller plant species.
-This vegetation, interspersed with small patches of bare ground, provides a mosaic of habitats for many of the country's rare animal species, for example Nightjars (Trueman et al., 2013: 170-1) - a protected bird with only 4600 breeding males left in the whole of the UK (RSPB) - Woodlarks and Dartford Warblers, all of which nest on the ground or in low vegetation.
-Heaths are particularly important habitats for reptiles (including lizards, adders and grass snakes) and they also support toads, as well as a variety of insects and other invertebrates.
+Heathland is quite diverse in character, varying somewhat across the country but, as indicated in the above quotation, it generally includes the class of plants known as heaths (commonly ling or heathers) as well as grasses, broom, gorse and bracken (Rackham, 2003: 119-20), together with numerous smaller plant species.
+It provides a habitat for many of the country's rare animal species, for example Nightjars (Trueman et al., 2013: 170-1) - a protected bird with only 4600 breeding males left in the whole of the UK (RSPB) - and supports a variety of reptiles, insects and other invertebrates.

-Heathland tends to arise on well-drained, nutirient-poor, acid soils, particularly those overlying sandy or glacial deposits (Trueman et al. 2013: 171) such as those that exist to the south and west of Stourbridge and west of Kingswinford (British Geological Survey, 1975), although heaths can also be found in clay or limestone areas like those around Wychwood in Oxfordshire (Schumer, 2010: 101).
+Heathland tends to arise on well-drained, acid soils, particularly those overlying sandy or glacial deposits (Trueman et al. 2013: 171) such as those that exist to the south and west of Stourbridge and west of Kingswinford (British Geological Survey, 1975), although heaths can also be found in clay or limestone areas like those around Wychwood in Oxfordshire (Schumer, 2010: 101).
 The heathland referenced in the present article is distinct from moorland, or wet heath, which tends to be seasonally waterlogged, peatier and possesses a different range of flora and fauna (Rackham, 2003: 119).

-Regardless of the soil and underlying geology, heaths are generated from woodland that has been cleared, either by direct human intervention (e.g. tree-felling or burning) or by the action of grazing animals (wild or domesticated).
+Regardless of the soil and underlying geology, heaths are generated from woodland that has been cleared, either by human intervention or by the action of grazing animals (wild or domesticated).
 Such woodland may have been primary wild-wood (which began to populate the British isles after the most recent glaciation, some 12,000 years ago) although such examples are now exceedingly rare.
-The repeated clearance and regrowth of woodland over the subsequent millennia means that most lowland heath in existence today has arisen from the clearance of secondary woodland (Hooke, 2013: 114-5).Pollen records show that woodland clearance and the establishment of substantial areas of grass and heathland began in the Neolithic period, and continued -perhaps increased - during the Bronze Age (Rackham, 2003: 121-2).
+The repeated clearance and regrowth of woodland over the subsequent millennia means that most lowland heath in existence today has arisen from the clearance of secondary woodland (Hooke, 2013: 114-5).

+Pollen records show that woodland clearance and the establishment of substantial areas of grass and heathland began in the Neolithic period, and continued - indeed perhaps increased - during the Bronze Age (Rackham, 2003: 121-2).

 The assemblage of plants that heathland contains - such as meadowsweet, meadow rue, bird's-foot trefoil, meadow saxifrage, sorrel, sainfoin, wild parsnip, marjoram and lesser stitchwort, as well as the aforementioned heathers, grasses and scrub - would have been seeded initially from diverse ecological niches.
-While some of the original woodland plants would have continued to thrive equally well in their new heathland environment, those heathland species which couldn't have survived in a wooded landscape would have been transported (primarily by natural processes) from mountainous or coastal areas where tree growth tends to be restricted (Rackham, 2003: 121).
+While some of the original woodland plants would have continued to thrive equally well in their new heathland environment, other heathland species which require a more open landscape would had to have been transported (primarily by natural processes) from mountainous or coastal areas where tree growth tends to be restricted and plants suited to more exposed environments would have originally dominated (Rackham, 2003: 121).